 The Company's Construction Department monitors and maintains the water resource to provide water services and good quality of water supplies.
-The Company also delivers information campaign to customers regarding water conservation tips.
+The Company also delivers information campaigns to customers regarding water conservation tips.
+The Company's Operations department monitors and maintains the facility's water consumption.
+Water conservation programs will also be implemented.
+The company's Maintenance department created procedures to ensure that these risks will be mitigated before it fully occurs.
+Spare materials and equipment will be purchased to enable faster response whenever a water-related problem occurs.

 Insufficient water supply may result from water distribution line leakage and water distribution machineries breakdown.
-In turn, this would result in higher cost as operations is forced to find costly alternate sources.
+In turn, this would result in higher cost as operations are forced to find costly alternate sources.
 Homeowners will be inconvenienced for the failure to deliver enough water supply to the households.

 The affected stakeholders include communities where the water supply is extracted; customers (home owners); employees and shareholders.
 The Company may incur additional operating expenditures to meet the growing water demand of the community it serves.
-While the community is inconvenienced for any water supply interruption due to machinery breakdown or insufficient water supply to households, the problems may create bad image to the Company from home owners perspective and may discouraged prospective clients.
+While the community is inconvenienced for any water supply interruption due to machinery breakdown or insufficient water supply to households, the problems may create a bad image to the Company from home owners perspective and may discourage prospective clients.

-The Company created back-up plan whenever or before these risks will occur e.g. purchasing spare of the water distribution machineries and set-up a quick response team for any water related problem.
+The Company created a back-up plan whenever or before these risks will occur e.g. purchasing spare of the water distribution machineries and set-up a quick response team for any water related problem.